 In ancient Egypt, mercury was used in the form of a red powder called cinnabar, which was used as a cosmetic to color the cheeks and lips.
 Cinnabar was also used to make a type of eye paint called kohl, which was applied to the eyes and thought to have medicinal properties.

-In ancient Rome, women used a white lead and mercury mixture called cerussa to whiten their skin.
+In ancient Rome, women used a white lead and mercury ingredient mixture called cerussa to whiten their skin.
 This mixture was also used to cover scars and blemishes.

-From common chemicals found in everyday products to new and emerging ingredients, we will explore the benefits and potential risks associated with their use.
+From common ingredients found in everyday products to new and emerging ingredients, we will explore the benefits and potential risks associated with their use.
 Whether you’re a seasoned beauty enthusiast or just starting to build your skincare routine, this exploration will help you make informed decisions about the products you use.

 Introduction to Cosmetics Ingredients